[click an image to view photo show]

 Cascade Pacific Council is offering FAMILY CAMP at the Meriwether/Clark Scout Reservation at the end of Summer!

 SECLUSION & FRIENDLY NEIGHBORS: As a members-only activity, your family is assured of a more peaceful and pleasant experience than you might have at a public campground, not to mention more elbow-room and friendly faces throughout the property.

-ACTIVITIES: Families will enjoy a variety of activities such as sand-castle building, beach walks to the tide-pools, sack-races, field games, and more.
+ACTIVITIES: Families will enjoy a variety of activities such as sand-castle building, beach walks to the tide-pools, BMX bikes, field games, and more.
 The weekend will be very loosely scheduled with an ‘open campus,' so your family can pick and choose from family camp activities, head into town to visit local attractions, or just enjoy the quiet coastline for the holiday weekend.
 Download the Labor Day Family Camp Guide for a list of in-camp activities and lists of local community attractions.